Medical Malpractice Attorneys in Montana

 When serious complications happen, it’s important for you to know whether the problem could have been avoided.
 You need someone with the expertise and experience to help you find out what happened — and why.

 Medicine can save lives, but if improperly given it can cause serious harm.
 You trust your doctor to prescribe the right medication at the right dose.
-You trust that the medication is given correctly.
+You trust that your doctor does not give you the wrong dosage or wrong medication.
 You also trust that the medicine is safe for you considering your illness, other conditions, and other medications.

 If you have been harmed by medication we can help you find out whether the medication was right for you, and whether your doctor and providers met their obligation to safely prescribe and administer your medications.